Maronite mummies: Historical overview

-The Mamluks launched several assaults against the highland of Tripoli devastating Gibbet Bsharri, Baqufa, Kfarsaroun, Hasrun, al-Hadath and others between 1250 and 1289.
-One particular raid was recorded in Ibn 'Abd az-Zahir's chronicle during his service as Secretary of the Court of three Mamluk Sultans (1223-1292 AD).
+The Mamluks launched several assaults against the highland of Tripoli, devastating Bsharri, Baqufa, Kfarsaroun, Hasroun, al-Hadath, and others between 1250 and 1289.
+One particular raid was recorded in ibn Abd al-Zahir's chronicle during his service as Secretary of the Court of three Mamluk sultans from 1223-1292.
 Under the title of "the Account of Capturing the Patriarch of al-Hadath from the Region of Tripoli", he wrote:

-"It happened that a Patriarch of the region of Tripoli annoyed, behaved insolently, became haughty, and frightened the governor of Tripoli and all the Francs.
-He led astray these people of those mountains and the people of those valleys who are of the strayed people.
-And this continued until he was feared by every neighbor.
-He entrenched himself in al-Hadath and held his nose high with arrogance and no one succeeded in tricking him...
-It happened that the governors of the Sultan ambushed him several times but did not find him.
-Then the Turkmans sought him in his place and tricked him so that they captured and blind-folded him and took him prisoner.
-The Patriarch was one of the infidels and their impious ones, hence the Muslims were relieved of him and were spared his wickedness.
-His capture was a great conquest, greater even more than the conquest of a stronghold or a fortress..."

-Reports similar to that of Ibn 'Abd az-Zahir are to be found in the margins of two Bibles from the al-Hadath region near the Monastery of 'Mar Aboun' (Monastery of Saint Anthony of Qozhayya).
-The two Bibles were discovered by Patriarch Istephan Duwayhi during his research and writing of Tarikh al-Azmina between 1670 and 1704.
+Reports similar to that of ibn 'Abd az-Zahir are found in the margins of two Bibles from the al-Hadath region near the Monastery of Qozhaya.
+Patriarch Istifan al-Duwayhi discovered the two Bibles during his research and writing of Tarikh al-Azmina between 1670 and 1704.
 The first Bible contains a note written in 1283 by an anonymous Christian who witnessed these events.
-The account contained in the second Bible is a copy of the first one, and it is dated 1504 AD.
+The account in the second Bible is a copy of the first one, dated 1504.
 These accounts testify to the dramatic events unfolding in 'Asi al-Hadath during the 13th century.

-The witness and writer of the original account of 1283 tells us that:
+The witness and writer of the original account of 1283: